matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 - Should create proposal successfully
 ```
 - Login as usr:david@docenti.polito.com psw:d100003
-- Should see 5 proposals for this teacher (proposals 3, 6, 9, 13, 16)
+- Should see 5 proposals for this teacher (Architectural Innovation in Software Development, Pioneering Groundbreaking Medical Research Projects, Linguistic Studies: Unraveling Language and Communication, Innovations in Software Engineering and Architecture, Impactful Contributions to Medical Research Exploration)
 - Click on "Add New Proposal" button
 - Enter all the fields as specified in the form (co-supervisor, notes, and required knowledge are optional):
     - Title must not be duplicate
     - Expiration date must be after today
+    - Add external supervisor name, surname and email or select existing internal co-supervisor
-    - CdS must be a valid degree
+    - Select all the CdS
 - Click on save
 - After clicking on save you will be redirected to proposals table and now you must see the new proposal added to the previous ones so 6 proposals in general
 ```